concrete-jungle-org/TreeMap/db/readme.md

 The original app required a dbpass.php and a database.php file.
 The database file is here with a `.mysql` extension.
 The .mysql extension was added to avoid confusion with other forms of this file elsewhere in this repo, but gets removed when using.
 The [dbpass](dbpass.php) contains sensitive info and therefore is stored on the server not the repo.

+`dbpass.php`: Not included, this file has the pw required to connect to mysql db.
+Stored on nfshost server only.
+Used if reverting the app to old production-like state
+`database.php.mysql`: Not included, contains the db connection code used if reverting the app to old production-like state.
+Available in git history prior to April 13th, 2023

 Install Mysql locally:
 - How I setup local devlopment with a full mysql db to get this working